Passive Optical Networks

-As stated above the PON system only requires powered elements at the source and end points of the systems and the routing and splitting of the networking is then done via fibre optic splitters in a “Passive” manner.
+As stated above the PON system only requires powered elements at the source and end points of the systems.
+Then the routing and splitting of the networking is then done via fibre optic splitters in a “Passive” manner.

 In an “Active” system individual powered switches or routers are placed at interval points which take the signal and distribute further along the network.
-There are several additional stages of powered equipment in the active system than are in the passive system
+Additionally there are several additional stages of powered equipment in the active system than are in the passive system

 What is GPON?